On This Page

 - Complex logic changes that require source code access are limited.

 - Moderate maintenance may be required.
-If using CDN, maintenance is more limited as it is being kept up-to-date by Okta.
+If using a CDN, maintenance is more limited as it is being kept up-to-date by Okta.
 NPM packages a specific version of the widget, which means that it may need to be updated in the project periodically.
 Customized or local versions of the Sign-In Widget source code would require regular updating.

 - Still considered very secure if implemented using recommended best practices.